-- Expect and provide confidentiality and don’t speak about what your hear or say outside the circle.
+- Expect and provide confidentiality.
+Don’t speak about what your hear or say, outside the circle.

 - Don’t interject new ideas or alternative solutions.
 This is not an ideation role/method – it’s purpose is to critique the existing idea/concept presented.
 It is up to the design/development team to decide if the responses they hear will take them in a new direction or reject what has been done.